Sara Tunes: Life and career

 She began singing at an early age and participated in her school choir where he was soloist.
 At the age of 11, she recorded her first album with the choir, Morning Star, in which she participated as a soloist.

 She has participated with Juan Fernando Velasco, Andres Cepeda, Alberto Plaza, Fanny Lu, Janeth, Rudi Lascala, Manolo Galvan, Storm, Boarding Pass, Julio Nava, Tinto, COLD, Those Inside and Kudai, Aleks Syntek and Christian Chavez in different guises, and also performed with Andrea Bocelli in Panama.

 In 2010, she started her media and concert tour, promoting her album around Colombia.
-On July 22, dhe appeared as a guest artist to show homage to Michael Jackson, singing "All My Love is You" at the Teatro Universidad de Medellín, with the Colombian dance group, Rhythm Extreme.
+On July 22, she appeared as a guest artist to show homage to Michael Jackson, singing "All My Love is You" at the Teatro Universidad de Medellín, with the Colombian dance group, Rhythm Extreme.
 After obtaining recognition with her video "I Love You So" and the release of the album, the media began to identify her as the Colombian pop queen.